beached/daw_json_link/docs/cookbook/dates.md

 }
 ```

 The above json is like the first example, but the timestamp format is not iso8601.
 It is the date format used in some twitter JSON apis.
-The string member will be a `json_string` and the timestmap will use `json_raw`.
-This example is more involved and also outlines using `json_raw` to work with data that does not fit the other mappings.
+The string member will be a `json_string` and the timestmap will use `json_custom`.
+This example is more involved and also outlines using `json_custom` to work with data that does not fit the other mappings.

-`json_raw` requires a callable FromJsonConverter and a callable ToJsonConverter type to convert to `T` from a `std::string_view` and to a string like type from a `T`.
+`json_custom` requires a callable FromJsonConverter and a callable ToJsonConverter type to convert to `T` from a `std::string_view` and to a string like type from a `T`.

 The To and From Converters can be the same type with different overloads for `operator()`.
 T will be a `std::chrono::time_point<std::chrono::system_clock, std::chrono::milliseconds>`.